brandonkovacs/twilio-nodejs/README.md

 Set Twilio Voice + SMS Webhooks for this number to our SSL Endpoints.

 #### Voice & Fax
+Accept Incoming: `Voice Calls`
+Configure With: `Webhooks, TwiML Bins, Functions, Studio, or...`

 When A Call Comes In:
   * Handler: `Webhook`
   * URL: `https://example.com:8080/voice`
   * Request Type: `HTTP POST`

 #### Voice & Fax
+Configure With: `Webhooks, TwiML Bins, Functions, Studio, or...`

 When A Message Comes In:
   * Handler: `Webhook`
   * URL: `https://example.com:8080/sms`